parrt/msds501/projects/images.md

 <img src="figures/Veggies_noise.jpg" width="300"> <img src="figures/Veggies_denoised.jpg" width="300">

 In a code cell,  open file `guesswho.png`, display it, then pass it to `denoise`.
 That should show the noisy Obama and the cleaned up version.
 You can call `denoise` multiple times to really clean it up.
 Running `denoise` twice, gives the cleaned up (third) Obama image above.

-**Deliverables**.
-Make sure that you have your code and appropriate images displayed in your `images.ipynb` notebook and that it is correctly committed to your repository and pushed to github.

 ## Task 4.
 Re-factoring to improve code quality